Jacksonville Domestic Violence Attorney

 We have built a reputation for professional excellence based on legal skill and upon our dedication to pursuing the best possible outcome for those we represent.

-When a person feels threatened, harassed or in physical danger from another individual, they can petition the court for an Injunction for Protection or Order of Protection.
-From there, a judge will immediately review the case, and in most situations will issue a temporary injunction for protection or a restraining order.
+When a person feels threatened, harassed or in physical danger from another individual, they can petition the court for an Injunction for Protection or Order of Protection, known as "restraining orders" in other states.
+A judge will immediately review the case and, in most situations, will issue a temporary injunction for protection while a more permanent order is pending.

 - Written communication